 c.
 The reports of the ministry/committee/board chairs shall be included as attachments to the President’s reports.

 C12.03.
 No member shall be eligible to serve more than three consecutive full terms as an elected Congregation Council member, except for officers as specified in C11.04.
-Should a member’s place on the Congregational Council be declared vacant, the Congregational Council shall elect, by majority vote, a successor until the next annual meeting.
+Should a member’s place on the Congregational Council be declared vacant, the Congregational Council may or may not elect, by majority vote, a successor until the next annual meeting.

 C12.04.
 The Congregation Council shall have general oversight of the life and activities of this congregation, and in particular its worship life, to the end that everything be done in accordance with the Word of God and the faith and practice of the Evangelical Lutheran Church in America.
 The duties of the Congregation Council shall include the following:

 a.
-To lead this congregation in stating its mission, to do long range planning, to set goals and priorities, and to evaluate its activities in light of its mission and goals.
+To lead this congregation in stating its mission, to do long-range planning, to set goals and priorities, and to evaluate its activities in light of its mission and goals.

 b.
 To seek to involve all members of this congregation in worship, learning, witness, service, and support.